nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-api.md

 ![auth2-login](authorize-2.png)

 ### Register an application and the services
-After you authenticate with the login function, you can try out to deploy the first application.
+After you authenticate with the login function, you can deploy your first application.

-1. Upload the deployment description to the system.
-You can try using the deployment descriptor above.
+1. Upload the deployment descriptor to the system.
+You can try the one above.
 ![post app](post-app.png)

 The response contains the Application id and the id for all the application's services.
 Now the application and the services are registered to the platform.
 It's time to deploy the service instances!